Muni Link

 The age of smartphones has brought an expectation of constant connection.
 People expect digital billing options, self-service portals and real-time account access.
 Gone are the days of paper mail or walking to the bank.
 Utility management that still relies on outdated, manual processes might face slow collection rates and unhappy customers.
 Plus, handling paperwork manually increases administrative workloads and expenses.

-Water Utility Management Best Practices
+8 Water Utility Management Strategies

 Utility management services are critical for our communities.
 However, facilities must start planning in advance for water-related challenges.
-From current consumer debt to the expected $470 billion it will cost to replace aging infrastructure, companies need to adopt strategies that improve service for today and tomorrow.
+From current consumer debt to the expected $470 billion it will cost to replace aging infrastructure, companies need to adopt water management strategies that improve service for today and tomorrow.

 1. Use Cloud-Based Utility Billing Software